-Noyce Residency Scholars
+Noyce Residency Cohort

 Student studying a plant.

 Do you have a passion for science, technology, engineering and math (STEM)?
 Are you interested in making an impact in the lives of children?
 Consider a career as a STEM teacher.
-Through the UB Noyce Scholars program, join a network of committed educators working to engage 5th–12th grade students in STEM.
+Through the UB Noyce Residency, join a network of committed educators working to engage 5th–12th grade students in STEM.

 Who should apply?